Client: Brunch2Bomb + Fixins Soul Kitchen LA Live

 McDonald’s “Black and Positively Golden Hour” Stage Design with Sponsor Logos Featured

-T-SHIRT COLLATERAL
+EVENT T-SHIRT

-"STRIVERS ROW" EVENT MURAL
+"STRIVERS ROW" MURAL

 Strivers Row is a location in Harlem that was intended to be the next big housing craze for upper middle class White Americans in the late 1800s.
 By the 1920s however, it became home to Black Excellence as Black-Americans began to inhabit it and cause one of the earliest cases of “white flight”.
 This mural is based off of this community in Harlem and it’s display of Black Excellence.
 Everyone featured on this wall are examples of people who have encouraged others to be their most authentic selves while shining in their respective fields.